CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-A career as an Energy Engineer is considered "Stable" because, while AI tools can help with tasks like analyzing energy usage, human skills are still crucial for many parts of the job.
-Engineers are needed to make important decisions, negotiate deals, and train others, which require judgment and communication that AI can't replace.
+The career of an Energy Engineer is labeled as "Resilient" because, while AI tools can help with tasks like tracking energy use and suggesting efficiency improvements, they can't replace the human skills needed for crucial parts of the job.
+Engineers still need to use their judgment to make decisions, communicate effectively to negotiate deals, and lead projects.

 Read full analysisLearn more about how you can thrive in this position